simplex-chat/simplex-chat/simplex-messaging.md

   - Transport agnostic - the protocol does not define how clients connect to the servers.
 It can be implemented over any ordered data stream channel: TCP connection, HTTP with long polling, websockets, etc.

   - Not semantic - the protocol does not assign any meaning to queues and messages.
-While on the application level the queues and messages can have different meaning (e.g., for messages: text or image chat message, message acknowledgement, participant profile information, status updates, changing "public" key to encrypt messages, changing servers, etc.), on the protocol level all the messages are binary and their meaning can only be interpreted by client applications and not by the servers - this interpretation is out of scope of this protocol.
+While on the application level the queues and messages can have different meaning (e.g., for messages: text or image chat message, message acknowledgement, participant profile information, status updates, changing "public" key to encrypt messages, changing servers, etc.), on SMP protocol level all the messages are binary and their meaning can only be interpreted by client applications and not by the servers - this interpretation is out of scope of this protocol.

 - Client-server architecture: